List of Warriors characters: Spiritual beliefs

-When Clan cats die, their spirits go to a place called StarClan if they were good cats in life.
+When Clan cats die, their spirits go to a place called StarClan, a Heaven-like afterlife, if they were good cats in life.
 If the cats were not good in their life, their spirits are sent to the Dark Forest (also known as The Place of No Stars), a hellish type of purgatory.
-Cats may also try to communicate with StarClan through a chunk of quartz deep in a mountain off the Clans' forest territory called the Moonstone, or a secluded pool of water called the Moonpool.
+Cats may try to communicate with StarClan through a chunk of quartz deep in a mountain off the Clans' forest territory called the Moonstone, a secluded pool of water called the Moonpool in their lake territories, or a cave in a gorge known as the Whispering Cave.
+They can also be contacted through the Cave of Pointed Stones in the Tribe's territory.

 ThunderClan

 ThunderClan is one of the five warrior Clans.
 ThunderClan was the home of the original protagonist of the Warriors series and has remained a pivotal group to date.